 Finally annexes I, II and III describe in detail the allocation methodology of the tariffs for transport, local networks and LNG.
-The Annex IV determines the parameters that shall be applied from January 1, 2020.
+The Annex IV determines the application parameters during the first regulatory period.

 V. AFFECTED LAW

 This Circular displaces any previous rule that opposes its provisions.
 In particular it affects to the following rules regarding tariffs for LNG, transmission and distribution: